 The literature on idealized models does offer two other potential defenses but neither of them helps here.
 The first defense is that, even when lacking empirical warrant, idealized models may give “how-possibly explanations”: rigorous accounts of how things work in a hypothetical world in which the model’s assumptions are true.
 The hope is that how-possibly explanations shed indirect light on the actual world, perhaps by illustrating how things could be or might have been (Grüne-Yanoff 2009; Aydinonat 2008; Forber 2010).
 But the CovidSim model explicitly aims to model the actual world—to its credit, given that its goal is to advise government policy.
 A second defense of idealized models is that, even when they do not themselves predict or explain, still they might be useful heuristically, perhaps by directing our attention to important factors otherwise neglected or overlooked (Alexandrova 2008; Alexandrova and Northcott 2009).
 But “Report 9” actively turns our attention away from key omitted factors.
 And it does not guide us towards the kind of work that, as we will see now, actually delivers.

 In a crisis, speed matters.
 (Generally, a constraint on optimal methodology is the context in which a question is being investigated.)
-So, the Master-Model does carry a pragmatic advantage: a model is available “off the shelf,” with less need for time-consuming local investigations.
+So, Master-Model does carry a pragmatic advantage: a model is available “off the shelf,” with less need for time-consuming local investigations.
 And the CovidSim model was certainly adapted quickly from its influenza origins.
 But speed is not the only thing that matters.
 If a model lacks epistemic force, that defect trumps speed.

 The CovidSim model influenced policy when it should not have.
 It might be that, by inspiring a lockdown, it influenced policy for the better, and so on this occasion it had highly beneficial consequences.
 If so, that was by luck.
 Judgment that the new policy was indeed better should not be based on the CovidSim model but rather on accumulated experience from many countries, assessed by other methods.